Seeing the Northern Lights (Aurora Borealis) in Banff National Park (2023 update)

 Contrary to popular belief, you don’t have to fly all the way to Yellowknife or Iceland to catch the Northern Lights.
-You can catch them in Banff too!… These photos of the aurora were taken in beautiful Banff National Park (a 70 minute drive from Calgary) just a few nights ago.
+You can catch them in Banff too!… These photos of the aurora were taken in beautiful Banff National Park (a 70 minute drive from Calgary).

 We get so many questions about how to find the northern lights in Banff, so we decided to write this post to help you track them down!